Nephrology

 Drink plenty of water (3-4 litres/day)Helps slow cyst growth

-Control blood pressureVery important – Takes pressure off kidneys
+Control blood pressureVery important – takes pressure off kidneys

 Reduce saltHelps blood pressure and fluid